 - Try to predict how desirable each outcome is for each player.

-- This allows you to find the optimal solution to a game, given that some conditions are met (sequentiality, finiteness, availability of perfect information, and assumption of rationality).
+- This allows you to find the optimal solution to a game, given that some conditions are met (sequentiality, finiteness, availability of perfect information, and the assumption of rationality).